Air Arabia Abu Dhabi: Destinations

-Route development

 The inaugural flight was to Alexandria on 14 July 2020.
 The second route started one day later to Sohag.

 Reported in July 2022, the airline’s CEO Adel Abdulla Ali said “We will put a circle around Abu Dhabi and wherever we find potential within four to six hours, we'd like to do those routes, including Europe”.

 In June 2021, the CEO said the CIS, Arab countries, Eastern Europe, and the Indian subcontinent are among the most attractive markets for the airline.

 In September 2022, Air Arabia Abu Dhabi announced Moscow as a new destination.

 In November 2022, the airline announced flights to the Russian airports of Yekaterinburg and Kazan.